 Avoid freeways during rush hour; although the traffic is continually moving, it’s still bumper-to-bumper.

 If you’re parking overnight in a residential area, beware of signs noting “street cleaning” days.
 This means that one side of the street is cleaned on one day, while the opposite side gets cleaned on a another and if you’re parked on the wrong side, you’ll get a whopping $73 fine!
 I learned that one the hard way!
 Ouch.

 I’m considering a move here, so it was the public transit system I was highly curious about.
-After years of living in cities where I’ve only used the public metro, I didn’t like the idea of having to buy a car.
+After years of living in pedestrian cities like Manhattan or Daegu, I didn’t like the idea of having to buy a car.
 So here’s the lowdown– you can maneuver Los Angeles using the public transit (metro and city bus) and it’s the cheapest way to get around.
 I did this for a week!
 However, a) It’s not the quickest way to get around and b) the Los Angeles transit mapping system is the least intuitive to figure out, when it comes to route planning.
 But it’s doable and you’ll be surprised- just plan ahead and factor in patience.

 I’ve navigated subways from New York to Delhi and buses from South Korea to Thailand, to conclude that Metro.net (L.A.’s transit website and app) is the worst I’ve seen!
 The app is wonky and the “real-time” updates are inaccurate.
 Furthermore, the main transit map contains both, city bus and metro lines, making it a mess to look at.
 I wouldn’t waste my time trying to sort it unless you had time.

 Tip: For a *metro only map* go to Union Station (or print the photo below); they don’t pass them out at the station stops.
 Also, for bus navigation, I realize that not everyone has a smartphone but a Google Maps app to plot your routes is super-helpful and helped me find the bus stops I needed, after I left the metro station!